 The curse has caused the village men to mysteriously disappear and the crops to dry up.

-This is an excellent choice for anyone looking to learn some unique vocabulary centered around magic and African culture and is a must-see if you want to become acquainted with the most popular French children’s films.
+This is an excellent choice for anyone wanting to learn some unique vocabulary centered around magic and African culture.
+It’s also a must-see if you want to become acquainted with the most popular French children’s films.

 The story is an animated adventure and crime film that centers around three very different and interesting main characters.

 The first is Zoé, a little Parisian girl who no longer speaks due to the trauma of her father’s recent murder.